lrivoire/lrivoire.github.io/_pages/research.md

 * **Have we collected enough data?**
 * **Are observed changes significantly larger than random fluctuations of the climate system?**

 I developed a [new method](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024GL109638) with collaborators to answer these questions and properly assess the degree of confidence we should place in long-term trends calculated from historical records.
-The method has already been applied to long-term trends in [the stratospheric circulation](https://doi.org/10.1029/2023RG000832) and [the ozone layer](https://doi.org/10.5194/acp-25-2269-2025).
+The method has already been applied to long-term trends in the [stratospheric circulation](https://doi.org/10.1029/2023RG000832) and the [ozone layer](https://doi.org/10.5194/acp-25-2269-2025).

 ---

-## Atmospheric composition and circulation
+## Atmospheric composition
 ![ ](../images/stratosphere.png)
 Without the stratospheric ozone layer, life on Earth would likely be severely limited by ultraviolet (UV) radiation exposure.
 The [ozone hole](https://ozonewatch.gsfc.nasa.gov/facts/hole_SH.html) has understandably garnered tremendous scientific concern.
-Its recovery since the 2000s is the object of ongoing research and monitoring.
+Its recovery since the 2000s is the object of ongoing research and monitoring, in particular, the interaction between the ozone layer and the stratospheric circulation.
 Ozone is also a concern in the troposphere, particularly in the upper tropical troposphere where it acts as a potent greenhouse gas.
 Multiple factors contribute to changes in ozone abundances there, making it challenging to attribute observed trends to specific processes.
 Some questions I am working to address include:

 * **Are expected changes in the strength of the stratospheric circulation detectable using observations?** Some of my work appears in a [review paper](https://doi.org/10.1029/2023RG000832) and uses the time of emergence framework described above to answer this question.
 I have also contributed to the development of a new satellite mission at Caltech's Jet Propulsion Laboratory to monitor the circulation of the stratosphere and its connection with its composition.
 * **What degree of confidence should we place in long-term ozone trends seen by satellites?** A [study](https://doi.org/10.5194/acp-25-2269-2025) I led with collaborators from JPL, Harvard, and GFDL showed that some satellites, contrary to expectations, provide a distorded view of long-term changes in stratospheric ozone.
 This may help to explain large uncertainties in recent literature.